• Dapps:16.23K

 To earn MATIC, you can choose one of the following options:

 Become a Validator Engage in the network by running a full node to verify blockchain transactions.
 As a node validator, you receive a commission in MATIC token.
-However, if you act maliciously, make a mistake, or even if you have a slow internet connection, your MATIC rewards will be reduced as a penalty.
+However, malicious actions, mistakes, or slow internet connections result in penalties.

-Become a Delegator As a delegator, you stake other people's MATIC and use it to help the network conduct PoS verification.
-The larger the delegated share, the higher the voting right of the delegator.
-This is simpler than being a node validator, but also comes with its own challenges.
+Become a Delegator Stake other people's MATIC to assist the network in PoS verification.
+The larger the delegated share, the greater the delegator's voting rights.
+This is simpler than being a validator but has its own challenges.

 Polygon Framework is a way to easily (in one click) deploy Ethereum-compatible blockchains.
 As Polygon Framework evolves, it will offer an extensive set of modules for deployment with customizable features related to governance, staking, and much more.